 Mixon, C.M., Weinberger, P.M., & Austin, M.B.
 (2007).
 Comparison of microdebrider subcapsular tonsillectomy to harmonic scalpel and electrocautery total tonsillectomy.
 American Journal of Otolaryngology-Head and Neck Medicine and Surgery, 28, 13-17.
 Data collection and study assistance provided by Flippo, R.

 2016, Provider of the Month, Children’s Medical Center, Fast Track ER

 2014, College of Nursing Excellence in Research Poster Award

 2006, Fellow National Association of Pediatric Nurse Practitioners

 2006, Nurse Practitioner Student of the Year, In recognition of outstanding achievement by the Medical College Georgia School of Nursing

 2005, Induction, Sigma Theta Tau International Honor Society of Nursing, Beta Omicron Chapter

 1999, Angels On Earth Award Michael Brandon Young Childhood Cancer Foundation

 Dr. Flippo is very involved in giving back through scientific and professional societies and community activities.
-She is a current member of the National Organization of Nurse Practitioner Faculties; National Association of Pediatric Nurse Practitioners and was a member of Sigma Theta Tau, Beta Omicron Chapter.
+She is a current member of the National Organization of Nurse Practitioner Faculties; National Association of Pediatric Nurse Practitioners, Association of Faculties of Pediatric Nurse Practitioners, Texas DNP and Sigma Theta Tau, Eta Gamma Chapter.